This article is proof that the collar you choose for your dog matters. See which types of dog collars are safe… and which ones are not!

 Yes, Dangling Dog Tags Can Pose A Danger

-The next day, when I snapped these pictures I saw how differently Destin reacted as he got near that floor register again.
+The next day (when I snapped the pictures above), I saw how differently Destin reacted as he got near that floor register again.

 It reminded me of just how serious this situation was, and how damaging it could have been.